AndrewKreshchenko/Selfy/README.md

 # Selfy
-music group
+> music group
-I think it would be better to have 2 variants of the same project.
+This website was built using [GitHub Pages](andrewkreshchenko.github.io/Selfy/).